pomdtr/sunbeam/docs/src/introduction.md

 Sunbeam supports:

 - Running on all platforms (Windows, Linux, MacOS)
-- Scripts written in any language, as long as they can output JSON
+- Commands written in any language, as long as they can output JSON
-- Generating complex UIs compose of list, forms, details...
+- Generating powerful UIs composed of a succession of pages